d4rkc0d3r/LocalAI/README.md

 I think there is a way now to add custom endpoints but I haven't figured out yet how to do it, so extension it is for now.

 ## Random Notes
+these are my notes in chronological order. don't assume early entries are still valid.

 models get automatically dl'd from hugging face when used with llama-cli or llama-server.

 slightly lower context window on dense since that eats way more vram with kv cache.
-I personally use the qwen moe 35B since its more than twice the token generation speed. ~110 tok/s vs ~43 tok/s with simple hi message.
+I personally use the qwen moe 35B since its more than twice the token generation speed. ~110 tok/s vs ~43 tok/s with prompt "hi".
 Because of MTP the dense is now usably fast so I switched to mostly use that one now.

 3bit weights + 8bit kv cache leave quite a bit of slack in vram for desktop & browsers n stuff